 - 1. Two courses providing a broad introduction to classical civilization, normally CLS-STDY 97A and CLS-STDY 97B. - 2.
 Four courses in Greek and/or Latin.
 Note: Introductory language courses are intended to be taken sequentially.
 Students may not earn concentration credit for completion of a course sequentially prior to one in which they have already earned a passing grade. - 3.
 One semester of CLASSIC 98, a small-group tutorial, is required of all concentrators in the junior year.
 The tutorial emphasizes the development of research skills through a close examination of a topic in Greek and Roman literature and/or Greco-Roman civilization. - 4.
 CLS-STDY 112, a multidisciplinary and problem-based in-depth survey of a region of the ancient Mediterranean world, to be taken at any stage in the concentration, provided that both CLS-STDY 97A and CLS-STDY 97B have been completed or the second of these is being taken concurrently. - Four additional courses from among those listed under "Classics" in the course search in my.harvard.edu, including cross-listed courses and either HUMAN 10A or HUMAN 10B.
-Other courses may be counted with approval of the Director of Undergraduate Studies. - 6.
-Note: Two courses counted for the concentration may be taken pass/fail or, in the case of approved First-Year Seminars, SAT/UNSAT.
-CLASSIC 98 must be taken for a letter grade. - 7.
+Other courses may be counted with approval of the Director of Undergraduate Studies. - Note: Two courses counted for the concentration may be taken pass/fail or, in the case of approved First-Year Seminars, SAT/UNS.
+CLASSIC 98 and CLS-STDY 112 must be taken for a letter grade. - 7.
 Honors: In addition to the basic requirements set out above, all concentrators in Classical Civilizations who wish to be considered for honors must write a senior thesis by completing two semesters of the senior tutorial, CLASSIC 99.
 The thesis must be submitted to the department office on or before the Friday preceding the spring recess.
-The length of the thesis should be determined by the student and the thesis adviser but should not ordinarily exceed 60 pages of text.
+The length of the thesis should be determined by the student and the thesis advisor but should not ordinarily exceed 60 pages of text.

-Joint Concentration in Classical Civilizations and Allied Field Requirements: 7 letter-graded courses (28 credits) in Classics
+Joint Concentration in Classical Civilizations and Allied Field Requirements: 7 courses (28 credits) in Classics

-- 1. CLS-STDY 97A or 97B.

-- 2. CLASSIC 98.

-- 3. Two courses in Greek and/or Latin.
+- 1. CLS-STDY 97A or 97B. - 2.
+CLASSIC 98. - 3.
+Two courses in Greek and/or Latin.
 Note: Introductory language courses are intended to be taken sequentially.
-Students may not earn concentration credit for completion of a course sequentially prior to one in which they have already earned a passing grade.

-- 4. CLS-STDY 112, a multidisciplinary and problem-based in-depth survey of a region of the ancient Mediterranean world, to be taken at any stage in the concentration, provided either CLS-STDY 97A or CLS-STDY 97B has been completed or is being taken concurrently. - Two additional courses from among those listed under "Classics" in the course search in my.harvard.edu, including cross-listed courses and either HUMAN 10A or HUMAN 10B.
-Other courses may be counted with approval of the Director of Undergraduate Studies - 6.
-Additional course work as required by the allied field. - 7.
+Students may not earn concentration credit for completion of a course sequentially prior to one in which they have already earned a passing grade. - CLS-STDY 112, a multidisciplinary and problem-based in-depth survey of a region of the ancient Mediterranean world, to be taken at any stage in the concentration, provided either CLS-STDY 97A or CLS-STDY 97B has been completed or is being taken concurrently. - Two additional courses from among those listed under "Classics" in the course search in my.harvard.edu, including cross-listed courses and either HUMAN 10A or HUMAN 10B.
+Other courses may be counted with approval of the Director of Undergraduate Studies. - 6.
+Note: One course counted for the joint concentration in Classics may be taken Pass/Fail or, in the case of approved First-Year Seminars, SAT/UNSAT.
+CLASSIC 98 and CLS-STDY 112 must be taken for a letter grade. - 7.
+Additional course work as required by the allied field. - 8.
 Honors: Thesis required.
 Two semesters of either CLASSIC 99 or the equivalent in the allied field, as appropriate.